-A. Right to be Free from Discrimination or Harassment
+A. Right to be free of discrimination or harassment

-It is the policy of the Legislative Branch that all participants in the legislative process have the right to be free from discrimination and harassment when participating in the legislative process, whether the offender is an employer, a permanent, a temporary, a short-term, or seasonal division employee, a session-only employee, a page or intern, a legislator, a lobbyist, a state officer or employee, or a member of the public or the media.
-Federal law and Title 49, chapter 2, MCA (commonly referred to as the Montana Human Rights Act) and its implementing regulations prohibit discrimination on the basis of race, creed, color, culture, social origin, religion, sex, sexual orientation, age, pregnancy, disability, genetic information, gender identity or expression, marital status, military service or veteran status, citizenship, or any other characteristic protected by law.
+It is the policy of the Legislative Branch that all participants in the legislative process have the right to be free from discrimination and harassment when participating in the legislative process, whether the offender is an employer, permanent, temporary, short-term, or seasonal division employee or session-only employee, page or intern, legislator, lobbyist, state officer or employee, or member of the public or the media.
+Federal law, Title 49, chapter 2, MCA (commonly referred to as the Montana Human Rights Act), and its implementing regulations prohibit discrimination on the basis of race, creed, color, culture, social origin, religion, sex, sexual orientation, age, pregnancy, disability, genetic information, gender identity or expression, marital status, military service or veteran status, citizenship, or any other characteristic protected by law.

-It is the policy of the Legislative Branch to encourage prompt reporting of inappropriate behaviors, as provided in Section 3, if a person is being subjected to discrimination or harassment by anyone participating in the legislative process.
+It is the policy of the Legislative Branch to encourage prompt reporting of inappropriate behaviors, as provided in section 3, if a person is being subjected to discrimination or harassment by anyone participating in the legislative process.
 It is the policy of the Legislative Branch to investigate those reports.